near/docs/docs/2.develop/contracts/environment/environment.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import TableAs from "./table.as.md";
 import TableRs from "./table.rs.md";
 import TableJs from "./table.js.md";

-import TableAsFunc from "./table-func.as.md";
 import TableRsFunc from "./table-func.rs.md";
 import TableJsFunc from "./table-func.js.md";